taylortempleton/VerificationPractice_SimpleCPU/README.md

-# VerificationPractice: Simple CPU Verification
+# Verification Practice: Simple CPU Verification
 ## Hello!

 Below is my self-motivated attempt at verifiying an extremely simple CPU.

 My goal was to use a super simple CPU to understand how Systemverilog, UVM, SVA, functional coverage and other verification methodologies work in concert.

-I will next work on a more complex project, likely parts of the Berkeley Out-of-Order Machine (BOOM) Core.
+I will next work on a more complex project, likely verifying parts of the Berkeley Out-of-Order Machine (BOOM) Core.

-Before doing so, I am seeking feedback.
-My ultimate goal is to land a job as a DV engineer.
+Before doing so, I am seeking feedback:
+Do you see anything that is absolutely awful?
+Are there other concepts or methodologies I should consider learning to become a more competitive applicant?
 Is this a reasonable approach?
 Is the BOOM core a good project?
-Do you see anything that is absolutely awful?
-Are there other concepts or methodologies I should consider learning to become a more competitive applicant?

 All input is much appreciated.
 Thank you!